Make Sense

 Funding

 These workshops are free for participants.
-If you are interested in funding a programme for six people or even just a person.
-You can donate or get in contact directly.
+If you are interested in funding a programme please get in contact directly.

 Woman holding prints of leaves